rbozek/Quiz-BeAGreatHuman/README.md

 https://www.etsy.com/listing/1191383415/chakra-balance-meditation-jar
 https://github.com/jmca

 Minecat uses JoyPixels 6.0 Cat With Wry Smile as favicon.
-Found at: Joypixels.
+Found at: Joypixels. (link)

-Minecat uses confetti-js by Gabriel Age to generate celebratory confetti.
-Found at: GitHub.

-Minecat uses a heavily modified version of Animate.css created by Daniel Eden, Elton Mesquita, and Waren Gonzaga.
-The package is licensed under the MIT License found here.
-Animate.css can be found here.
+Basic Improvements (not quite Ice Box)

+list here

 Ice Box

-list here
+Categories -> after finishing 1st category & seeing score, user can proceed to the other categories & keep updating their total score, rather than only re-starting
+Score handling complexity -> instead of only correct/incorrect, have a "maximum amount of points" for guessing correctly the first time, and subtract points for each incorrect guess
+Secret page - if user achieves perfect score, show a unique "super winner" page